Muh-Sadik/RacketRhythm/README.md

 # Key Features
 * Music-driven gameplay.
 * Targets amateur players improving on consistency.
-* Dynamic Sound volume adjustments for players of all levels.
+* Dynamic volume adjustments for players of all levels.
 * Music will stop if the rally breaks down.

 # Setup Instructions